 As constraints are ubiquitous in control systems, different techniques have been proposed in the literature.
-Early in the control literature (before and at the start of the $21^{\text{st}}$ century), many of those techniques are based on rendering set invariance through Lyapunov analyses (see \cite{blanchini1999set,liu1994dynamical} and there references therein).
+Early in the control literature (before and at the start of the $21^{\text{st}}$ century), many of those techniques are based on rendering set invariance through Lyapunov analyses (see \cite{blanchini1999set,liu1994dynamical} and their references therein).
 Approaches that are considered in optimal control and optimization frameworks include using model predictive controls (MPC) to compute open-loop optimal controls \cite{mayne2000constrainedMPC,mayne2014mpc_recent} and using dynamic programming for feedback controls (see \cite{lin1991DDP_constrained_1,bertsekas2012dynamicprogramming} and the references therein).
 Another approach is reference governor which is an add-on paradigm to enforce state and/or control constraints pointwise in time through altering the reference input of the system \cite{gilbert2002nonlinear_reference_goven,kolmanovsky2014reference}.
 As it is the case for the unconstrained case, those approaches were developed mostly for linear systems or systems with linear (box) constraints.
 Nonetheless, with advancements in control theory and the increasing power of computational resources, these approaches have been extended, improved, and further investigated for nonlinear systems and general nonlinear constraint.
-Other approaches are based on barrier or barrier-like methods, which we focus on and develop upon in this paper due to their flexibility to be integrated and used with other control theoretical analyses and their ability to be computationally efficient and preserve the use of legacy controllers.
-We review such methods in the control literature in details later in the paper as we develop the theory of the proposed work.
+Other approaches rely on barrier or barrier-like methods, which we focus on and build upon in this paper due to their flexibility, computational efficiency, and compatibility with existing control frameworks, including legacy controllers.
+We provide a detailed review of these methods in the control literature later in the paper as we develop the proposed theory.